matthew-brett/barts-setup/barts_setup.md

         * Lightning to ethernet / lightning adapter
         * Ethernet / lightning adapter to ETHERNET SWITCH
         * Ethernet / lighning adaptor to USB-A power on extension block.
+    * If FULL WIFI:
+        * Lighning to USB-A power on extension block.
 * IPHONE SE:
     * If INTERNAL WIRED:
         * Lightning to USB-A on USB-A ethernet hub on MACBOOK.